Vision, Mission, and Goals

 - Recruit culturally diverse students who will make substantial contributions to public health

 - Engage students with interdisciplinary faculty who demonstrate commitment to educating and mentoring future public health leaders

 - Facilitate active learning through classroom and experiential training opportunities

-Advance knowledge in the public health sciences through research and discovery
+Advance student and faculty leadership in the public health sciences through research, discovery, and practice

 - Contribute to the public health scientific evidence base